langsari/big-data-engineering-with-python-2022/README.md

 - psycopg2
 - matplotlib
 ## Dataset
 - quran dataset from kaggle
 ## method
 - jupyter, github
+## step
+1. import data into postgreSQL(5 table)
+2. join 5 table of dataset to be 1 table
+3. analyze the data depant on quetion
 ## analyze
 - How many ayah in Quran?
 - How many surah in quran?